Medication Summary

 Class Summary

 Empiric antibiotics should be tailored toward treating gram-negative pathogens.
-Sexually transmitted diseases (STDs), where Neisseria gonorrhoeae and Chlamydia trachomatis are the primary suspected pathogens, must also be considered, especially in patients younger than 35 years.
+Sexually transmitted diseases (STDs), where Neisseria gonorrhoeae and Chlamydia trachomatis are the primary suspected pathogens, also should be considered, especially in patients younger than 35 years.

 For nonbacterial prostatitis caused by Chlamydia and Ureaplasma species, which are difficult to culture, an empiric trial of doxycycline or erythromycin should be instituted.